Juan José Linz: Totalitarianism and Authoritarian Regimes

-In this classic work, republished in 2000, Juan Linz provides an encyclopedic classification of types of political regime that develops the fundamental distinction between totalitarian and authoritarian systems and also presents a discussion of sultanistic regimes.
+In this classic work, published in 1975 and republished in 2000, Juan Linz provides an encyclopedic classification of types of political regime that develops the fundamental distinction between totalitarian and authoritarian systems and also presents a discussion of sultanistic regimes.
 This work was foundational to the literature on authoritarianism.
+In this work Linz also provides as 'Litmus Test', a list of actions by politicians that can put democracy at risk.
+The list of actions are: